ncolyer11/S2RM/README.md

   <img src="https://github.com/user-attachments/assets/1e52266e-220c-4df5-88c4-c9ccae86d53f" width="600">
 </p>

-**Warning:** The recipe data extraction is limited to the first 1000 entries from the recipe folder, omitting 373 entries.

 ## About

 This tool automates the process of converting Litematica material lists into the necessary raw materials for Minecraft builds.
 It streamlines resource gathering by analyzing recipe data directly from Minecraft's `.jar` files.
 Users can choose output formats (ingots or blocks), track collected materials, and save/load progress in JSON format.
 The application also provides a search function and quantity formatting for clarity.
 Please note that the definition of "raw materials" can vary.